Coontzy1/Coontzy1.github.io/_posts/2024-02-18-First Post.md

 tags: []
 ---

 This is the first post on my blog.

-You can see an animal below.
+___

+This blog will eventually encompass very cool things like hacking and other cool things like defending.